UNIC-Lab/3D-EM-TWIN/README.md

 ## 📦 Repository Status

-This repository currently focuses on providing access to the demo and reference materials.
+This repository currently focuses on providing access to demo materials and reference information.
-Additional documentation may be released in future updates.
+Additional documentation or code may be released in future updates.

 ## 📜 License